 They are both very happy their daughter, Marisa, joined the company in March 2016.
 This was particularly exciting because they decided to relocate the company to Olympia in November 2016, merging Lindley Financial Services with Pillar Financial Group.
 For several years, Todd had been looking for a financial planning partner with the same values as his own, and he finally found this in Zale Crawford, CFP®.

 Todd coached numerous teams for the Montesano Youth Soccer Club over a 21 year period.
-He coached both Jayce's and Marisa’s teams throughout their school years, and continued to coach for 10 years after his children were finished with soccer.
+He coached both his kids' teams throughout their school years, and continued to coach for 10 years after his children were finished with soccer.
 He found that coaching gave him an opportunity to demonstrate to his players how much they could accomplish working together as a team, and to teach them life concepts such as accountability, discipline, and respect.
 He is honored that many players have kept in touch with him long after they left their soccer teams.

 Chris Bafus, RICP®